DevOluwapelumi/Group-Chat-App/README.md

 Group Creation: Users can create groups centered around specific topics, projects, or interests.
 Group admins often have the ability to manage group settings and membership.

-Real-Time Messaging: The core feature of a group chat app is the ability to send and receive messages in real time.
+Real-Time Messaging: The core feature of a group chat app is the ability to send and receive messages in real-time.
 Messages can include text, images, videos, GIFs, emojis, and more.

 Notifications: Users receive notifications when new messages are sent in a group they're part of.
 This ensures that important conversations are not missed.